Los Helados

 Ownership

-As of March 31 2020 NGEx holds an approximately 69% interest in Los Helados subject to a Joint Exploration Agreement with Nippon Caserones Resources which holds the remaining approximately 31%.
+NGEx currently holds an approximately 69% interest in Los Helados subject to a Joint Exploration Agreement with Nippon Caserones Resources which holds the remaining approximately 31%.
 NGEx is the operator of the Los Helados Project.

 NGEx has a life-of-project lease agreement with the owners of the surface rights covering 20,000 hectares over the Los Helados Project area.
 This agreement secures the surface rights needed for all future exploration, development and mining.